 Disk Cataloging - Find Files on Any Drive

 Sometime last week was International Backup day.
-If you're anything like me you're pretty religious about backing up all of your session data but do you know which backup disk hold the data for that session you did three years ago?
+If you're anything like me you're pretty religious about backing up all of your session data but do you know which backup disk holds the data for that session you did three years ago?

 I don't like to hawk software in general but this program has been a lifesaver.
 NeoFinder (formerly known as CDFinder) catalogs every file on every disk you throw at at it - including network drives.
 It sits on your menu bar and you can search for any file on any disk you have whether it's mounted or not (as long as you've cataloged it of course).
 The other thing I like about it is that it will also catalog the contents of ZIP and DMG files; very handy when searching for an installer for an old plugin that you're looking for.

 NeoFinder has been pretty invaluable for me.
 I'm constantly shuffling around ProTools sessions from my current work, backup, and archive drives.
 Before deleting anything I always do a search in NeoFinder to make sure that it is backed up on at least two other drives.
 Cataloging a drive is easy.
 Once installed you can select a drive from within NeoFinder itself or you can right click the drive and under "Services…" select "Catalog Folder with NeoFinder".
 The cataloging process only takes a minute or two.
 If you want, it can also catalog all of your CDs and DVDs.
 I'm only scratching the surface of what this program can do.